Updated September 24, 2024

 How do you roast agave?

 The most common way to roast agave is in an earthen pit oven.
 These pits are usually lined with rock and then fired by wood and more rocks, which enable a slow roast.
 The piñas are then piled into the oven, and covered with leaves, dirt, and cloth to seal in the heat.
-Sometimes the piñas are cooked above ground in brick ovens heated by wood, gas, or steam – this method is more prevalent in mezcal from Durango, San Luis Potosi, Guanajuato, and Zacatecas.
+Sometimes the piñas are cooked above ground in brick ovens heated by wood, gas, or steam – this method is more prevalent in Durango, San Luis Potosi, Guanajuato, and Zacatecas.
 In more industrial distilleries, agave may be steamed in stainless steel ovens called autoclaves.
 This is the predominant method used in the production of tequila.

 How is agave crushed?